CodyNicholson/Backend_Development_Notes/Complexity_Theory/algorithmRunningTimes.md

 bubble sort, insertion sort

-finding the closest pair of points with brute fource approach
+Finding the closest pair of points with brute fource approach

 -